8-Month-Old Baby’s Development: Milestones, Tips, and What to Expect

 - Developing Stranger Anxiety: If your once-social baby suddenly becomes shy around new people, don’t worry—this is a normal stage of emotional growth.
 Your baby is now more aware of familiar faces and may prefer the company of caregivers, showing hesitation or fear around strangers.

-- Stronger Attachment to Comfort Objects: Many babies at this stage develop a bond with a favorite stuffed toy, blanket, or other “lovey.”
+- Stronger Attachment to Comfort Objects: Many babies at this stage develop a bond with a favorite stuffed animal, blanket, or other “lovey.”
 This attachment helps them feel secure, especially as they realize they can be separated from you at any time.

 - Increased Clinginess: Along with stranger anxiety, your baby might also become more clingy towards you.
 This is part of their emotional development, as they navigate feelings of attachment and independence.
 Give them the reassurance they need while encouraging safe interactions with others.